-National Convention Delegates Each state FFA association is allotted a number of voting delegates to the National FFA Convention based on membership.
-Each state FFA Association is allotted a number of voting delegates to the National FFA Convention based on membership.
-In 2016, 69 of the 475 national delegates are Texans.
+National Convention Delegates Each state FFA Association is allotted a number of voting delegates to the National FFA Convention based on membership.
+In 2017, 71 of the 475 national delegates are Texans.
 The state's ten-member officer team serves as part of the delegation and the area associations are given the opportunity to select members to travel to the national convention to represent the interests of the state's members in conducting the National FFA Organization's business.
 The national delegate process starts long before the national convention.
-In Texas, It begins as a grassroots process through which any member has the opportunity to have an issue or idea considered at the national level.
+In Texas, it begins as a grassroots process through which any member has the opportunity to have an issue or idea considered at the national level.
 One of an area officer's first responsibilities is to gather concerns and issues regarding the National FFA Organization.
 These are funneled to the state leadership conference in June, at which time a student national issues committee examines all forwarded issues and submits a report to the Texas FFA Board of Directors and to the National FFA Organization.
-These issues, along with other issues forwarded by other states are considered by the delegates to the National State President's Conference in Washington, D.C.
+These issues, along with other issues forwarded by other states, are considered by the delegates to the National State President's Conference in Washington, D.C.
 Issues deemed to be most important are selected and become national delegate issues.
 All national delegates are assigned to issue committees which consider one of the critical issues and hold public hearings.
 Each committee develops recommendations which are presented to the National FFA Board of Directors.

-Texas FFA members have an opportunity to exert influence on a national scale, not only as delegates, but also via a grassroots process through which any member can have an submit an issue and possibly have it debated and discussed by national delegates.
+Texas FFA members have an opportunity to exert influence on a national scale, not only as delegates, but also via a grassroots process through which any member can submit an issue and possibly have it debated and discussed by national delegates.

-District, Area and State Delegates FFA values a hands-on, "learning to do, doing to learn leadership development philosophy and strategy.
+District, Area and State Delegates FFA values a hands-on, "learning to do, doing to learn" leadership development philosophy and strategy.
 To that end, each chapter is entitled to send delegates to the state convention to cast votes in election processes and to participate in the conduct of the state association's business.
 Student delegates must approve any due increases, amendments to the constitution or bylaws, regular and honorary state degrees and the state association's nominee for national office.
 Delegates also approve the annual program of activities and budget.

 Each local chapter is entitled to send one delegate from its active membership plus one additional delegate for 50 members or any fraction thereof above the first 50 members.
-To conduct business, the any delegate body must achieve a quorum, which is defined as the minimum number of members who must be present to legally conduct business.
+To conduct business, the delegate body must achieve a quorum, which is defined as the minimum number of members who must be present to legally conduct business.
 For the state FFA delegation body, a majority of chapters which are registered for convention constitutes a quorum.